mambush/Intro-to-HTML-and-CSS/README.md

   * We use CSS to define styles for your webpages,including the design,layout and variations in display for different devices and screen sizes.

      = In CSS we use selectors to target HTML elements and define how should they look.
-    # We have three types of CSS
+    # We have three types of CSS:
     * Inline
     * Internal
     * External